vojtechgistr/Book-Clean-Architecture/README.md

 - To architects: OOP is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.
 It allows the architect to create a plugin architecture, in which modules that contain high-level policies are independent of modules that contain low-level details.
 The low-level details are relegated to plugin modules that can be deployed and developed independently from the modules that contain high-level policies.

 # <a name="functional-programming">6.
 Functional programming</a>

+- Variables in functional languages do not vary - are not modified.
+- It is important to consider immutable variables, because **all race conditions, deadlock conditions, and concurrent update problems are due to mutable variables**.
+- You cannot have a race condition or a concurrent update problem if no variable is ever updated.
+You cannot have deadlocks without mutable locks.
+- As an architect, you must be asking yourself whether immutability is practicable.

+## Segregation of Mutability
+- One of the most common compromises in regard to immutability is to **segregate the application** into mutable and immutable components
+- Immutable components perform their tasks in a functional way, without using any mutable variables

+## Event Sourcing
+- Imagine if we added up all the transactions of a bank client, we'd require a lot of processing power.
+- However we could use event sourcing and have enough storage to perform that.
+- the **event sourcing** stategy here is we store the transactions, but not the state.
+When state is required, we simply apply all the transactions from the beginning of time.
+- We could therefore not update or delete anything, and thus making our application immutable, therefore *functional*
+- Event Sourcing ensures that all changes to application state are stored as a sequence of events.

+# <a name="design-principles">III.
+Design Principles (SOLID)</a>

+- The SOLID principles tell us how to arrange our functions and data structures into classes, and how those classes should be interconnected.
+- The goal of the principles is creation of mid-level software structures that:
+  * 1. Tolerate change
+  * 2. Are Easy to understand
+  * 3. Are the basis of components taht can be used in many software systems
+- The "mid-level" refers to the fact that these princilpes are applied by programmers working at the modile level.
+They help to define the kinds of software structures used within modules and components.

+- Executive summary of principles: